 Employers have a responsibility to provide workplaces that are safe and free of known hazards, but some companies cut corners on safety to save money.
-But a number of injuries at auto supply manufacturing plants in Georgia and other southeastern states has attracted the attention of federal workplace safety inspectors.
+But several injuries at auto supply manufacturing plants in Georgia and other southeastern states have attracted the attention of federal workplace safety inspectors.

-In 2014, the Occupational Safety and Health Administration announced that its inspectors will target the automotive supply manufacturing industries in Georgia, Mississippi and Alabama for comprehensive inspections because of the serious injuries that have occurred, including amputations and deaths.
-The aim of the stepped-up inspections is to provide safer workplaces for workers.
+In 2014, the Occupational Safety and Health Administration announced that its inspectors would target the automotive supply manufacturing industries in Georgia, Mississippi, and Alabama for comprehensive inspections because of the serious injuries that have occurred, including amputations and deaths.
+The stepped-up inspections aim to provide safer workplaces for workers.

-If you or a family member has been injured on the job, you deserve full compensation.
-It’s important that you understand you legal options.
-At Parsons & Associates, P.C., our workers’ compensation attorney will review your accident and explain your legal rights at no charge.
+You deserve full compensation if you or a family member has been injured on the job.
+You must understand your legal options.
+At Parsons & Associates, P.C., our workers' compensation attorney will review your accident and explain your legal rights at no charge.
 We fight for the full benefits that injured workers deserve.